rashedkarnoub661-cyber/tech-jobs-analyzer/README.md

 4.Builds a grounded context prompt.
 5.Sends the retrieved context to Google Gemini.
 6.Generates a job-market / career-oriented answer.
 Streamlit Application

-The project also includes an interactive web interface:
+The project includes an interactive Streamlit web interface in:

 app.py

-The Streamlit application allows users to:
+The application allows users to:

 1.Enter a natural-language job query.
 2.Search the ChromaDB vector database.
-3.View the retrieved job-description chunks.
+3.View retrieved job-posting information.
 4.Inspect similarity / distance values.
-5.Generate an AI-assisted answer using Google Gemini.
+5.Generate an AI-assisted response using Google Gemini.
 Repository Structure
 tech-jobs-analyzer/
 ├── app.py